How Sample Size Affects Standard Error

 Now take all possible random samples of 50 clerical workers and find their means; the sampling distribution is shown in the tallest curve in the figure.
 The standard error of

 Why is having more precision around the mean important?
 Because sometimes you don’t know the population mean but want to determine what it is, or at least get as close to it as possible.
 How can you do that?
 By taking a large random sample from the population and finding its mean.
-You know that your sample mean will be close to the actual population mean if your sample is large, as the above figure shows (assuming your data are collected correctly).
+You know that your sample mean will be close to the actual population mean if your sample is large, as the figure shows (assuming your data are collected correctly).